 Neumont faculty walk the walk.
 Our instructors have worked at Fortune 500 companies like IBM and HP, U.S. Department of Defense, Disney, React Games, and other impressive places doing the same things they're going to teach you how to do.
 Abstract theory is great, but the practical application and real-world experience you'll get from our faculty is truly first-class.

 These are rooms dedicated to working on your Enterprise Projects - real projects for real companies.
 The rooms are decked out with plenty of outlets to juice your laptops, external monitors, and even walls you can write on as you brainstorm solutions – solutions to complex software problems the tech industry is currently working on.
-That means priceless, real-world experience before you graduate (putting our students years ahead of students at traditional universities).
+That means priceless, real-world experience before you graduate.

 At Neumont, students start working together in teams on projects in their very first quarter.
 Why?
 Because we believe that the best way to learn how to be a software developer is to actually code.
 You'll start with small projects in the classroom, eventually graduating to a real-life project for a real-life employer.
 This isn't your "get the coffee and make copies" type of internship.
 This is a project where you have an objective, a deadline, and a limited set of resources to solve a complex problem for an employer using the latest technology.
 Which means you'll develop the practical skills and experience you'll need to thrive after graduation.
 It's one of the many things that makes Neumont, and its graduates, so great.